opentripplanner/OpenTripPlanner/docs/BuildConfiguration.md

 Should there be some preference or aversion for transfers at stops that are part of a station.

 This parameter sets the generic level of preference.
-What is the actual cost can be changed with the `stopTransferCost` parameter in the router configuration.
+What is the actual cost can be changed with the `stopBoardAlightDuringTransferCost` parameter in the router configuration.

 <h3 id="islandPruning_adaptivePruningDistance">adaptivePruningDistance</h3>